Energy supply

 A reliable energy supply is not a given

-At home or at work, we all use energy every day.
-Whether for cooking, heating, charging our phones, or keeping the office printer ready for use, a reliable supply of electricity and heat is indispensable in our daily lives and is taken for granted.
-A lot of work goes into maintaining the energy supply of a metropolis like Vienna, with its two million residents, in such a reliable and efficient manner.
+Whether at home or at work — we all use energy every day.
+No matter if it’s for cooking, heating, charging a phone, brewing coffee, keeping the office printer ready for use, or taking a shower: a reliable supply of electricity and heat is essential for our city to function, and it is anything but a given.
+A great deal of work goes into ensuring that the energy supply of a two-million metropolis like Vienna remains so reliable and efficient.

-Vienna does not relinquish control over its own energy supply
+Vienna keeps control of its own energy supply

 Vienna invests, so that its energy supply is secure

-A total of 4,500 employees of Wien Energie and Wiener Netze work daily to ensure that Vienna's approximately 30,000 km long power grid functions smoothly, thus providing Vienna with a round-the-clock energy supply.
-With a supply security rate of nearly 100%, Vienna ranks among the international leaders.
-To maintain this, Vienna will be investing heavily in the coming years in supply security and the transition to renewable energy.
+A total of 4,500 employees at Wien Energie and Wiener Netze work every day to ensure that Vienna’s roughly 30,000-kilometre electricity network operates smoothly, thereby guaranteeing the city’s round-the-clock energy supply.
+With a supply security level of nearly 100 percent, Vienna ranks among the international leaders.
+To maintain this standard, the city will invest heavily in supply security and the transition to renewable energy in the coming years.

 Vienna has the lowest per capita energy consumption in Austria